-Pursuant to the Protocol on the Accession of Georgia to the Energy Community Treaty, as signed on 14 October 2016, Georgia has committed to transpose and implement the Energy Community gas acquis by 31 December 2020.
-The country’s gas sector is currently governed by the Law on Electricity and Natural Gas which was adopted in 1999 and, despite later amendments, remains non-compliant with the Third Energy Package.
-Absence of compliant primary legislation leads to the lack of a comprehensive legal framework necessary for proper implementation of Third Energy Package rules.
-The new Law on Energy, as drafted with the Secretariat’s assistance, remains under discussion at ministerial level and is expected to be submitted for adoption later in 2018.
+Pursuant to the Protocol on the Accession of Georgia to the Energy Community Treaty, as signed on 14 October 2016, Georgia is obliged to transpose and implement the Energy Community gas acquis by 31 December 2020.
+The country’s gas sector is currently governed by the Law on Electricity and Natural Gas, which was adopted in 1999 and, despite later amendments, remains non-compliant with the Third Energy Package.
+The new Law on Energy and Water Supplies (“new Law”), as drafted with the Secretariat’s assistance, remains under discussion in the Parliament of Georgia.

 The Georgian legislation currently in force does not require unbundling of vertically integrated gas undertakings.
-The legal basis for unbundling shall be established by the new Law on Energy.
+The legal basis for unbundling shall be established by the new Law.

-Georgian Gas Transportation Company (GGTC) is currently the only entity authorised by the national regulatory authority GNERC for gas transmission activities.
+The Georgian Gas Transportation Company (GGTC) is currently the only entity authorised by the national regulatory authority GNERC for gas transmission activities.
 GGTC operates the entire domestic gas transmission network owned by Georgian Oil and Gas Corporation (GOGC), a gas market incumbent also engaged in production and supply.
 Both GGTC and GOGC are fully state-owned.
-GGTC, already legally and to a large extent functionally independent from GOGC, is initially envisaged for unbundling under the independent system operator (ISO) model.
-The unbundling process is yet to be launched after adoption of the new Law on Energy.
+GGTC, is already legally and to a large extent functionally independent from GOGC.

 The South Caucasus Pipeline (SCP), which crosses Georgia from Azerbaijan to Turkey, is not part of the domestic transmission system and is owned by a consortium led by BP and Azerbaijan’s SOCAR.
 BP also acts as the pipeline’s technical operator.
-SCP functions on the basis of an Intergovernmental Agreement and corresponding contracts and is basically exempt from application of the national regulatory framework.
-Based on the Accession Protocol, SCP will also remain exempt from the implementation of Directive 2009/73/EC and Regulation (EC) 715/2009 until 31 August 2026, the date of expiration of the Energy Community Treaty.
+SCP functions on the basis of an Intergovernmental Agreement and corresponding contracts and is exempt from the application of the national regulatory framework.
+The Accession Protocol exempts SCP from the implementation of Directive 2009/73/EC and Regulation (EC) No 715/2009 until 31 August 2026, the date of expiration of the Energy Community Treaty.
 Based on this exemption, the SCP’s operator is also released from the unbundling obligation.

-Out of 26 gas distribution companies licensed by GNERC, only three – SOCAR Georgia Gas, KazTransGas Tbilisi and Sakorggazi – exceed the threshold of 100.000 connected customers and are subject to mandatory legal and functional unbundling.
+Out of 25 gas distribution companies licensed by GNERC, only three – SOCAR Georgia Gas, KazTransGas Tbilisi and Sakorgas – exceed the threshold of 100.000 connected customers and are subject to mandatory legal and functional unbundling.
 All three companies are vertically integrated and are engaged in gas supply activities as well as in operation of gas distribution networks.
-Independence of distribution system operators will have to be ensured in accordance with the rules to be established by the new Law on Energy.

 Third Party Access